SAP-samples/btp-services-intelligent-routing/04a-SetupAzureTrafficManager-Terraform/README.md

 13. Replace **region of secondary cloudintegration tenant** in the config.tfvars file with the region of the secondary SAP Cloud Integration tenant. (e.g. EU20, US20, etc.)

 14. Replace **cloudintegration runtime endpoint primary tenant** in the config.tfvars file with the primary SAP Cloud Integration runtime endpoint that you have mapped in one of the [previous exercises](../03-MapCustomDomainRoutes/README.md#endpointmapping).
+This could e.g. look like `ci-demo-us.it-cpi005-rt.cfapps.eu20.hana.ondemand.com`.

 15. Replace **cloudintegration runtime endpoint secondary tenant** in the config.tfvars file with the secondary SAP Cloud Integration runtime endpoint that you have mapped in one of the [previous exercises](../03-MapCustomDomainRoutes/README.md#endpointmapping).
+This could e.g. look like `ci-demo-eu.it-cpi009-rt.cfapps.us20.hana.ondemand.com`.

 16. Open a new browser tab and navigate to the SAP BTP Cockpit, go to your first subaccount and open the **Instances and Subscriptions** view.
 Select the service with the service plan **integration-flow** and display the service key details.